 That means looking for shoes that are:

-• Non-synthetic – Synthetics like plastic and rubber trap heat and moisture, which can cause or exacerbate an existing fungal infection.
+- Non-synthetic – Synthetics like plastic and rubber trap heat and moisture, which can cause sweaty feet in the first place or exacerbate an existing fungal infection.

-• Breathable – By giving your feet space to breathe, your shoes will remain dry and, therefore, inhospitable to most bacteria.
-Cotton, mesh, natural leather, and canvas are all safe places to start when browsing for breathable shoes.
+- Breathable – By giving your feet space to breathe, your shoes will remain dry and, therefore, inhospitable to most bacteria.
+Cotton, mesh, natural leather, and canvas are all safe places to start when browsing for a breathable shoe.

-• Moisture-wicking – Some footwear comes with advanced technology to keep your feet dry, even when you’re sweating up a storm—or walking through one.
-You’ll often find this feature in the lining of work boots or high-quality sneakers like Vionic’s.
+- Moisture-wicking – Some footwear comes with advanced technology to keep your feet dry, even when you’re sweating up a storm—or walking through one.
+You’ll often find this feature in the lining of work boots or high-quality active sneakers like Vionic’s.

-• Light – While your infection is healing, it’s important to wear shoes that aren’t too heavy.
-Again, it’s all about the breathability factor.
+- Light – While your infection is healing, it’s important to wear shoes that aren’t too heavy.
+Again, you want to find a breathable shoe that maintains dry skin.
 Thin shoes made from mesh uppers and other lightweight fabrics increase air circulation, which can prevent damp, sweaty, fungus-prone feet.

 #2 Functionally, They Have to Fit